 - copies of handout Core Values of American Constitutional Democracy

 - copies of handout CDV Figure

-Before class, choose one of the Core Democratic Values (from the handout below) to analyze with the whole group (as model for doing it on their own).
-Display the value over an outline of a gingerbread person.
-Start the lesson by asking the students to think/pair/share about what this value/principle looks in a country/community/classroom.
+Choose one of the Core Democratic Values (from the handout below) to analyze with the whole group (as model for doing it on their own).
+Write the chosen value at the top of an outline of a gingerbread person.
+Start by asking pairs to think/pair/share about what this value/principle looks in a country/community/classroom.